Programs

 BIPOC Garden Days

 BIPOC-only events are a time for us to come together, connect, heal, and experience joy with the land as people of color.
 Within this affinity space, sometimes we garden, and sometimes we just sit in the shade and eat snacks, enjoying each other’s company and some well-deserved rest.
-SCF leadership team member Ember Phoenix has also offered a series of free herbal medicine making workshops to our group.
+SCF leadership team member Ember Phoenix offers a series of free herbal medicine making workshops to this group.
 Past workshop topics have included herb gardening, creating tinctures, oxymels, and infusions, making herbal salves, creating medicinal syrups and cordials, natural dying, and more.

 We will begin offering another year of workshops and affinity spaces in Spring, 2025.